Integrated Spine and Pain Services

 If you still have back pain after spine surgery, it’s called failed back syndrome.
 Up to 40% of adults who have a lumbar laminectomy or discectomy experience failed back syndrome, so you’re not alone if your pain returns after back surgery.
-At Integrated Spine and Pain Services in Alexandria, Falls Church, Virginia and Northern Virginia, Daniel Kline, MD, and Diana Lam, PA-C, offer customized relief for persistent back pain.
+At Integrated Spine and Pain Services in Alexandria, Falls Church, Virginia, Diana Lam, PA-C, offers customized relief for persistent back pain.
 Even when surgery fails, there are innovative treatments that can help.
 Call one of the offices or use the online scheduler to get help today.

 Failed back syndrome, sometimes called failed back surgery syndrome, means that you had back surgery and didn't get the expected pain relief.